-- 1. This report reviews the existing 59 Sites of Importance for Nature Conservation (SINCs) designations contained within the adopted Merthyr Tydfil Local Development Plan 2006-2021 and considers proposing additional SINCs in the emerging Merthyr Tydfil Local Development Plan 2016 2031.
+- 1. This report reviews the existing 59 Sites of Importance for Nature Conservation (SINCs) designations contained within the adopted Merthyr Tydfil Local Development Plan 2006-2021 and considers proposing additional SINCs to be included in the Replacement Merthyr Tydfil Local Development Plan 2016 2031.

 - 2. Five new SINCs are proposed as follows:

 - SINC No. 4: Merthyr Common Central;

 - SINC No. 61: Gethin Forest;

 - SINC No. 62: Cefn Forest;

 - SINC No. 63: St. Tydfil Forest (East) and

 - SINC No. 64: St. Tydfil Forest (West).

-- 3. The review of the existing SINCs designated in the adopted LDP, are deemed to meet SINC criteria agreed in Criteria for the selection of SINCS in the Mid-Valleys Area.
+- 3. The review of the existing SINCs designated in the adopted LDP, are deemed to meet SINC criteria agreed in Criteria for the selection of SINCS in the Mid-Valleys1 Area.
 Where appropriate boundaries have been amended where:

 - Development has occurred within the SINC;

 - Clarity is needed along the urban fringe and

-- Land within the SINC no longer meets SINC criteria.
+- Land within the SINC can no longer meet SINC criteria.

 - 4. All 64 SINCs have been mapped using GIS.